d-khan/dslabs/project/project.md

 Using a classic sorting algorithm such as Quicksort would take $O(N log N)$.
 However, in this case, writing a faster sorting algorithm is possible.

 Yes, that’s right.
-Even though you’ve learned that the fastest sorts are O(N log N), this case is different.
+Even though you’ve learned that the fastest sorts are $O(N log N)$, this case is different.
 Why?
 In this case, there are limited possibilities for the readings.
 In such a case, we can sort these values in $O(N)$.
 It may be $N$ multiplied by a constant, but that’s still considered $O(N)$.

 ## Task 6